feathersui/feathersui-website/learn/as3-starling/faq/index.md

 Pull requests are welcome for bug fixes.
 Before submitting a pull request, be sure to take a look at the [Feathers Coding Conventions for Contributors](../coding-conventions.md).
 All code in Feathers is expected to match the coding style described in that document.
 Contributions that don't follow the coding conventions may be given a lower priority due to the extra effort required to reformat your code.

 For new components and other major contributions, I encourage you to create your own project on [Github](https://github.com/) as an extension to Feathers or as a fork.
-[Send me a link](https://twitter.com/joshtynjala), and I'll be happy to share it with the community.
+[Share a link on the forums](https://forum.starling-framework.org/t/feathers), and I'll be happy to share it with the community.
 If enough developers show interest in your project, and there's demand for including it in the core Feathers library, we can discuss the details further.

 ## Technical Requirements

 ### What operating systems can run apps made with Feathers?

-Feathers uses [Adobe AIR](http://www.adobe.com/products/air.html), which can create completely standalone, native apps on iOS, Android (including Barnes & Noble's NOOK devices, Amazon's Kindle devices, and the OUYA console), Windows, and macOS.
+Feathers uses [Adobe AIR](https://airsdk.dev), which can create completely standalone, native apps on iOS, Android (including Barnes & Noble's NOOK devices, Amazon's Kindle devices, and the OUYA console), Windows, and macOS.
 It also works with the Adobe Flash Player plugin in web browsers.

 ### Doesn't Adobe AIR require a separate runtime to be installed?